 Sign up to our mailing list to discover the future of beauty and wellness.

-In 2022, when we’re wholly consumed by optimising our athletic abilities, putting in the soul work and overall becoming our best selves, spending too much time on your outward appearance isn’t perhaps viewed as the worthiest of pursuits.
+When we’re wholly consumed by optimising our athletic abilities, putting in the soul work and overall becoming our best selves, spending too much time on your outward appearance isn’t perhaps viewed as the worthiest of pursuits.
 But often improving what’s on the surface nourishes the inside too.
-There are, it turns out, plenty of unexpected perks to being a bit vain.
+As it turns out, taking care of your skin and appearance results in better long term health.

 “Whilst there are obviously things we do that work outwards, be that the hiking or the fitness, it’s not just a boot camp or detox plan.
 We also work inwards optimising both physical and mental health,” Mercedes Sieff explains.
 Alongside the clean eating and fresh air coastal hikes are sessions of extensive meditation for mental expansion and cold water immersion for building immune system resilience.